siwonpawel/siwonpawel/README.md

 ### Hi there 👋

-I'm Java programmer mostly focused on Spring / Spring Boot backend applications and I'm learning Angular to become fullstack-developer.
+I'm Java programmer mostly focused on Spring / Spring Boot backend applications.

 Currently working on [>my new project<](https://github.com/siwonpawel/microservice-restaurant) that I've started some time ago.
 Do you have an idea that fits this project well?
 Feel free to fill an issue 📫